When October 31st arrives each

 Or they say, "Look, they've got a graveyard in their yard!"

 What is interesting about the Halloween phenomenon is that today its celebration is not about death, or life, or fall.
 It is a completely content-free, dark-caped day that kids and adults can put on whatever Halloween costume they want and pretend they are someone or something else.

-Halloween had been a low-grade thrill experienced chiefly by the very young.
-Halloween costumes wear handmade from the contents of our dress-up trunks and children marched out into the dusk to petition the neighbors for candy apples and sweets.
+Historically, Halloween had been a low-grade thrill experienced chiefly by the very young.
+Halloween costumes were handmade from the contents of our dress-up trunks and children marched out into the dusk to petition the neighbors for candy apples and sweets.

 Today, Halloween is celebrated by more adults than children.
 Young adults wear Halloween costumes and rush out to a friend’s Halloween party.
 They are dressed in the most sought after Halloween costume.
 When they arrive, they are greeted by the scariest of beings.
 The house is dark and has Halloween decorations to make it look like you are entering a dark cave.
 There are Frankenstein windsocks, decorative skulls and many dummies dressed in Halloween costumes.
 The invited guests receive spider rings, witch hats and lots of Halloween candy.
 They play games and dance and have a great escape from the rigors and demands of our new society.

 Instead of just the children wearing Halloween costumes adults of all ages can